Search

-When it comes to finding luxury fragrances at affordable prices, Aldi has become a go-to destination for savvy shoppers.
-L360 takes a look at its affordable Sol de Janeiro and Jean Paul Gaultier alternatives.
+Aldi has become a go-to destination for savvy shoppers bargain hunting for luxury fragrances at affordable prices.
+L360 takes a look at its affordable Gucci and Victoria Beckham alternatives.

-Known for its budget-friendly offerings, Aldi is gaining a loyal following for its ‘dupes’ of high-end perfumes, including Maison Francis Kurkdjian and Jo Malone.
+Known for its budget-friendly offerings, Aldi is gaining a loyal following for its ‘dupes’ of high-end perfumes, including Maison Francis Kurkdjian, Sol de Janeiro, Jo Malone.

 But while these budget scents offer an accessible alternative to costly designer fragrances, are they really worth it?